-The Seasonal Ingredient: As we’re just on the cusp of zucchini season, why not start to imagine refreshing meals surrounding this vibrant squash.
+The Seasonal Ingredient: Why not start to imagine refreshing meals surrounding this vibrant squash?
 We suggest slicing them paper thin and dressed in lemon and herbs.

 Pro Tip: Alejandra of Brown Sugar and Vanilla wants you to let your creativity in the kitchen flow with this one and "use this recipe as a guide.”
 Taste test as you go to dress it to your personal preference.